Unboxing LLMs > loading...

 5.3 Implementation and Effectiveness

-• Limited fine-tuning on longer sequences after applying RoPE scaling often improves performance significantly
+• Fine-tuning Helps: Even a small amount of fine-tuning on longer sequences after RoPE scaling can significantly solidify the gains.

 6. Advanced Context Extension Techniques